yongjun21/buffer-ql/README.md

-# Data tooling optimized for visualization
+# Buffer Query Language

+A set of tools to encode any data structure to buffer and consume without deserialization

 ## Key components
 1. **Data schema** representation that is simple to use yet giving user enough flexibility to support fairly complicated data shape
 2. **Data container** backed by a custom highly efficient buffer format
 3. **Data reader** to extract values from data container efficiently without the need to fully decode the data content
-4. **Custom data structure** for manipulating data with a simple API resembling that of JS arrays and objects
+4. **Custom data structure** for manipulating data with a simple API not very different from JS arrays and objects
-5. **Data encoder** to write data into data container according to user provided data schema
+5. **Data encoder** to serialize data into data container according to user provided data schema

 ## Main features
 - Data encoded into buffer format for maximum efficiency